Anthony Maher (soccer)

-Anthony Maher (born March 18, 1979) was a soccer forward.
-Maher was a 10-year outdoor and indoor soccer professional and also a member of the United States National Futsal team and took part in the 2007 Pan-American Games in Brazil.
-Maher retired in 2013.
+Anthony Maher (born March 18, 1979) was a professional soccer forward.
+Maher was a 10-year American professional outdoor and professional indoor soccer player and also a member of the United States National Futsal team and took part in the 2007 Pan-American Games in Brazil.
+Maher retired in 2013 and was inducted into the New Jersey Soccer Association Hall of Fame.
+Maher currently holds a USSF A Pro coaching license.

 Amateur

-He started playing soccer in Cape May County, New Jersey, as a member of the Cape Express Soccer Club.
 He played high school soccer at Middle Township High School in New Jersey.
+While in college was a member of the USL Premier Development League (PDL) with the West Michigan Edge and set franchise records for goals (14) and points (34 points) and was named to the 2001 All PDL team.

 College

 Maher attended Mercyhurst College on an athletic scholarship.
 He was a 2001 NSCAA First Team All-American and runner up for NCAA DII National Player of the Year.
-He was additionally, a four-time All-GLIAC selection including Time Conference Player of the Year and All Time Goal Scorer in college history.
+He was additionally, a four-time All-GLIAC selection including Two-Time Conference Player of the Year and All Time Goal Scorer in Mercyhurst College history.
 He was captain of the team and led Mercyhurst to two Division II NSCAA Final Fours.
 While in college was a member of the USL Premier Development League (PDL) with the West Michigan Edge and set franchise records for goals (14) and points (34 points) and was named to the 2001 All PDL team.
 Maher was then 1 of 2 Division II players asked to take part in the MLS Combine.
+Maher is one of only three players in Mercyhurst College men's soccer program inducted into Mercyhurst College Athletics Hall of Fame.